VALLEY CAT MUSIC

 Families are allowed three makeups per session.
 Makeups for each class are available at any location run by Valley Cat Music.
 Make-ups may not be carried over to subsequent semesters and are non-transferrable.
 Please use the makeup scheduler on the valleycatmusic.com website to ensure there is space for you and your child(ren).

 What is the cancellation policy?

-You may cancel your enrollment and receive a refund less a $25 cancellation fee any time PRIOR to the start of the semester.
-No refunds after the first day of classes (except as noted next).
+You may cancel your enrollment and receive a refund or credit less a $25 cancellation fee any time PRIOR to the start of the semester.
+No refunds after the first day of classes (except as noted next); credits will be considered and the amount will depend upon number of missed classes.
 Non-attendance does not constitute a cancellation.
+If you are having trouble getting to class, please alert the director ASAP.
 NOTE: Teachers are subject to change or substitution at any time.

 What is the minimum/maximum enrollment per class?

 The minimum enrollment is five to six children, and the maximum is twelve children, so there will be anywhere from 11 to 25 people in your class (more when both parents, nannies, and relatives attend).
 If your class does not meet the minimum enrollment, you will be placed in your second choice class.
 If it's full and there is no other open class you are able to attend, then you may receive a refund (minus fees for materials and any classes that have already taken place).
 Remember, you can save your favorite class time by telling your friends about it!